 All notary public forms are available at the North Carolina Department of the Secretary of State website.
 You will need to mail the application form to the North Carolina Department of the Secretary of State.
 The North Carolina Department of the Secretary of State will notify you to take an oath at the Register of Deeds Office.

 Do I need an appointment to take a notary public oath?
 What should I bring with me?

 No appointment is necessary.
 Once you receive notification from the North Carolina Department of the Secretary of State's Office, come in any time between 8:30 a.m. and 4:45 p.m.
 Bring your notice from the North Carolina Department of the Secretary of State’s office.
 The $10 fee is payable by cash or check.
 You must show a photo ID when taking the oath.

-Can I obtain a copy of a birth or death certificate from your office?
+Can I obtain a copy of a birth or death certificate from your office or online?

 Yes.
-You can obtain a certified copy of a Wake County birth or death certificate from the Wake County Register of Deeds Office at the Wake County Justice Center, 300 S. Salisbury St., Suite 1700, Raleigh, NC 27601.
+You can obtain a certified copy of a Wake County birth or death certificate in person or Online* from the Wake County Register of Deeds Office, located in the Wake County Justice Center, 300 S. Salisbury St., Suite 1700, Raleigh, NC 27601.
 For more information, visit our Birth and Death Records section.

 Please note that death registration should be filed at Wake County Human Services, located at 10 Sunnybrook Road, Raleigh, NC 27610.
 Their telephone number is 919-250-3917.